Rare event sampling for moving targets: extremes of temperature and daily precipitation in a general circulation model: Results

 \begin{enumerate} \item Draw an initial condition $X(0)\sim\rho_0$, in our case a snapshot from the long DNS run plus some additional spinup of 60 days for good measure.

 \item Split $X(0)$ into $B$ branches (each with its own random seed for SPPT) and let them evolve independently for $T_B$ days.
 Here we set $B=12$ to balance cost with statistical confidence in estimating root-mean-squared error (RMSE) as defined below.
-We set $T_B=50$ days which is long enough for the RMSE to saturate (it is similar to the TEAMS time horizon, $T=60$ days).
+We set $T_B=50$ days which is long enough for the RMSE to saturate.

 \item Continue a simulation from $X(0)$ for an \emph{equilibration interval} $T_{E}$, and split $X(T_E)$ into $B$ more branches.

 \item Repeat step 3 (but starting from the most recent split time) $W$ times to create $W$ ensembles, resulting in a dataset